10 Fluid Statics & the Hydrostatic Equation

 Pascal’s Law

-The pressure at a point in a fluid at rest is equal in all directions, so the pressure is referred to as an isotropic scalar quantity formally embodied in Pascal’s Law.
+The pressure at a point in a fluid at rest is equal in all directions, so the pressure is referred to as an isotropic scalar quantity that is formally embodied in Pascal’s Law.
 The proof of Pascal’s Law proceeds by considering an infinitesimally small right-angled, three-dimensional fluid wedge at rest.
-The outcome is most easily obtained if the wedge is examined in just one view (or one plane), as shown in the figure below, which appears as a right-angled triangle with horizontal side length , vertical side length
+However, the outcome is most easily obtained if the wedge is examined in just one view (or one plane), as shown in the figure below, which appears as a right-angled triangle with horizontal side length , vertical side length

 , and diagonal length